leogregianin/leogregianin/README.md

 Hi there, I'm Leonardo! 👋

-- :technologist: Every day thinking about solutions, automations and writing code on Github and [Gitlab](https://gitlab.com/leogregianin).
+- :technologist: Every day thinking about solutions, automations and writing code.
 - :earth_americas: From Santa Catarina, Brasil / Living in Cuiabá, Mato Grosso, Brasil :fire:
 - :dart: Interest in innovation, entrepreneurship and technology for agrobusiness :ear_of_rice: financial market :chart_with_upwards_trend: logistics :truck:
 - :notebook: I like to write some stuff on [Medium](https://medium.com/@leogregianin) and help [StackOverFlow](https://pt.stackoverflow.com/users/7956/lgregianin) community.